isabella232/experience-manager-headless-adaptive-forms.en/help/render-first-headless-adaptive-form.md

 1. Tap Create.
 An Adaptive Form is created.

-### Configure the Adaptive Form to use the JSON representation {#configure-adaptive-form-to-use-the-JSON-representation}
+### 5. Configure the Adaptive Form to use the JSON Structure {#configure-adaptive-form-to-use-the-JSON-representation}

 Open the form created in the previous section for editing.
 When you open the form for editing, it  displays the sidebar to customize the newly created form.
 To configure the Adaptive Form to use the JSON representation: